XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-desktop-wallet-in-python.md

 The application in this tutorial _doesn't_ have the ability to send or trade [tokens](issued-currencies.html) or use other [payment types](payment-types.html) like Escrow or Payment Channels.
 However, it provides a foundation that you can implement those and other features on top of.

-In addition to the above features, you'll also learn a little bit about graphical user interface (GUI) programming, threading, and asynchronous (async) code in Python.
+Other topics mentioned in this tutorial include graphical user interface (GUI) programming, threading, and asynchronous (async) code in Python.

 ## Steps